 Wondering whether to take your little one along to a fireworks show this Fourth of July?
-Circle of Moms members have some great advice for keeping your children safe and happy during a noisy, firecracker-filled celebration.
+Our readers have some great advice for keeping your children safe and happy during a noisy, firecracker-filled celebration.

 Is it Too Loud?